axeliono/hotel-hotel/README.md

 # Hotel-Hotel

 ## Description
-It is a hotel app that lets you reserve a room and order room service.
+This application will allow anyone interested in our boutique hotel to reserve a room, buy something from the hotel shop and view hotel amenities.

 ## Built With
 * Javascript